UgnisSoftware/lape-docs/docs/thinking-in-lape.md

 Every app consists of 3 parts:

 - State - a simple JSON structure
-- Side-effects - rendering to DOM, fetching from server, setting timers, etc.
+- React Components
 - Events - functions that change the state

 ### State

 State can be any JSON structure that is passed into a `lape` function.
 The `lape` function transparently wraps your data and tracks every Get and Set operation.

-### Side effects

 #### React

 `connect` is a small wrapper around your component that records any Get operations from state.
-If any event changes the tracked state, the component will trigger it's render function.
+If any event changes the tracked state, the component will trigger its render function.

-#### Virtual fetch

-Not implemented yet, use promises or async/await

 ### Events